Kristina01111000/Drws_site/README.md

 	- figure out how to make pictures scroll -> change to scroll
 		- normal pictures can just be put in using image in page builder
 - in peepso logo height has to be in px, not %
-- he uses inmotion web hosting
-- auto updates work now
-	- not wordpress itself -> probably want to keep it this way
 - non-members cannot get access to courses, can view the headings
  	- fixed it in learndash settings, still can't figure out peepso setting

 To Do:

 - ssl not working in safari, silk browsers
-	- contacted inmotion reinstalled, still not working in safari
+	- contacted inmotion, they reinstalled, still not working in safari
 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want